loda-lang/loda-cpp/src/mine/README.md

 ### Direct Matcher

 This is the most simple of all matchers.
 It just evaluates the generated program for a number of terms and matches it to sequences starting with exactly these terms.
-Thus, sequence are not reduced and generated program are not extended.
+Thus, sequences are not reduced and generated program are not extended.

 ### Linear Matcher 1

+Supports linear output transformations to match sequences.
 Sequences are reduced as follows:

 1. Find the smallest non-negative term in a sequences and store it as `offset`.
 Subtract the `offset` from all sequence terms.
 1. Find the largest positive common divisor of all sequence terms and store it as `factor`.
 Divide all sequence terms by the `factor`.